 Air source heat pumps explained

-Find out how air source heat pumps work, how much air source heat pumps cost, and how much they could save you on your energy bills.
+Find out how air source heat pumps work, how much they cost, and how much they could save you on your energy bills.

-Read on to find out more about air source heat pumps, including their pros and cons, so you can decide whether getting one is right for you.
+Read on to find out more about the pros and cons of air source heat pumps, so you can decide whether getting one is the right decision for you.

-How an air source heat pump works
+- How does an air source heat pump work?

 An air source heat pump is usually placed outdoors at the side or back of a property.
 It takes heat from the air and boosts it to a higher temperature using a heat pump.
 The pump needs electricity to run, but it should use less electrical energy than the heat it produces.